Huawei Cloud Deployment Manual

 - Version: 8.0, standard master-slave edition

-- Set MySQL root user password
+- Set the MySQL root user password

 4 kubectl Installation and Configuration¶